82deutschmark/Spy-Story1/README.md

 OPENAI_API_KEY=your_openai_api_key  # Get this from https://platform.openai.com/account/api-keys
 ```

-The OpenAI API key is required for story generation and character analysis.
-The application uses GPT-4o for generating interactive narratives and analyzing character/scene images.
+The OpenAI API key is required for story generation.
+The application uses gpt-4o-mini for generating interactive narratives.
 Make sure to:
 1. Keep your API key secure and never commit it to version control
 2. Use environment variables or secure secrets management in production
 3. Monitor your API usage to stay within your quota